 |Customer card authorization by providing a response to the acquirer’s request.||The process of transferring funds to the settlement account of an outlet.|

 |Transfer of funds based on invoices issued in the acquiring system.||Refunding the outlets where goods or services were paid for via a credit card transaction.|

 |Provision of an account statement.||Accepting, sorting, and sending electronic and paper documents.|

-The acquiring bank is an institution that provides clients with the opportunity to make non-cash payments at the sales points or online using POS and mPOS terminals.
+The merchant acquirer is an institution that provides clients with the authorization to conduct non-cash payment transactions at the sales points or online using POS and mPOS terminals.
 So, the main advantages that companies get from the cooperation with the merchant acquirer include:

-It is important not to forget about opening a current account.
+It is important for merchants not to forget about opening a current account.
 Its maintenance also requires costs.
 And here, it is important to study all the proposed conditions.